 - Marketing Automation/ CRM

-When you are looking at Promotion you will need to consider how each of these activities could help to engage with each particular group of clients your campaign is targeting, not just a generic message to everyone.
+When you are looking at Promotion make sure you consider how each of these activities could help to engage with each particular group of clients your campaign is targeting, not just a generic message to everyone.

-At the end of the day, you are in the business of selling people and the skills they possess.
+At the end of the day, law firms are in the business of selling people and the skills they possess.
 It is therefore imperative your plan considers the people aspect of your business.

 - Networking skills

 - How to pitch an idea

 One of the most important P’s to consider is Process.
 Often overlooked in favour of some of the more glamorous activities such as Promotion, Process can be make or break in terms of both winning new clients and retaining existing ones.